Archery at Tokyo 2020

-Each team has three archers.
+Each men’s and women’s team has three archers while a mixed team is composed of one man and one woman.
 Every team match consists of a maximum four sets in which each archer on each team shoots two arrows.
-There is a time limit of two minutes for all six arrows to be shot by a team.
 Only one archer can shoot at a time.
 The team with the highest total score after a set earns two points.
 The first team to reach five points wins the match.

 Canada has not yet won an Olympic medal in archery.
 The country’s best result came at Montreal 1976 where Lucille Lemay finished fifth in the women’s individual event.
 The top men’s result was Donald Jackson’s sixth place finish at Munich 1972.
 Canada last competed in the men’s team event at Beijing 2008, placing 11th, while Canada has never entered the women’s team event.